 SECTION 11 – TRADE UNION ACT 2016 – OPTING IN BY UNION MEMBERS TO CONTRIBUTE TO POLITICAL FUNDS

 The law relating to the way members of trade unions contribute to the political funds of their unions has been amended to favour a system of opting in rather that requiring members to opt out of making an otherwise automatic contribution.
-The government has set a transition period of 12 months beginning 1st March 2017.
-Following the end of the transition period new members joining a union with a political fund or all members of a union which establishes a new political fund will have to opt in if they wish to contribute to a political fund.
-To comply with the changes trade unions with political funds will have to amend their rules relating to these funds and the amended rules must be approved by me before the end of the transition period.
-New guidance and model rules have been published on my website;
+New members joining a union with a political fund on or after 1 March 2018 or all members of a union which establishes a new political fund will have to opt in if they wish to contribute to a political fund.
+To comply with the changes trade unions with political funds had to amend their rules relating to these funds and the amended rules must have been approved by me before 1 March 2018.
+All rule changes were approved for all trade unions wishing to retain a political fund during this period.

 MEMBERSHIP AUDIT CERTIFICATE